technomancy/leiningen/doc/PLUGINS.md

 `:subtasks` metadata on a task defn which contains a vector of subtask vars will allow `lein help $TASK_CONTAINING_SUBTASKS` to list them.

-### Project-specific Plugins
+### Project-specific Tasks

-Occasionally, the need arises for a plugin specific to a project, so that, for example, `lein foo` is available from within that project's repo without a `lein install` or dependency download.
+Occasionally, the need arises for a task specific to a project, so that, for example, `lein foo` is available from within that project's repo without a `lein install` or dependency download.
 To enable this behavior, place the `foo.clj` file defining the new task in